-- 1. University will assess immediate safety needs of complainant. - University will assist complainant with contacting local police if complainant requests and provide complainant with contact information for local police department. - 3.
+- 1. University will assess immediate safety needs of complainant. - 2.
+University will assist complainant with contacting local police if complainant requests and provide complainant with contact information for local police department. - 3.
 University will provide complainant with referrals on how to apply for Protective Order or Harassment Restraining Order. - 4.
 University will provide complainant with referrals to on and off campus confidential sources and mental health providers. - 5.
 University will provide written information to complainant on how to preserve evidence. - 6.
-University will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate. - 7.
-University will provide a "No trespass" directive to the respondent if deemed appropriate. - University will provide a copy of the 1B.3 Sexual Violence Policy to complainant and respondent and inform both of the timelines for inquiry, investigation and resolution. - 9.
-University will inform the complainant and respondent of the outcome of the investigation and resolution. - 10.
+University will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, and a "No Contact" directive between both parties. - 7.
+University will provide a copy of the 1B.3 Sexual Violence Policy to complainant and respondent and inform both of the timelines for inquiry, investigation and resolution. - 8.
+University will inform the complainant and respondent of the outcome of the investigation and resolution. - 9.
 University will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for participating in the investigation.

-Domestic/dating/relationship violence cases are referred to the Title IX Coordinator and determined under the Minnesota State's 1B.3 Sexual Violence Policy using the preponderance of the evidence standard.
+Domestic/dating/intimate partner/relationship violence cases are referred to the Title IX Coordinator and determined under the University's 1B.3 Sexual Violence Policy using the preponderance of the evidence standard.